thought7878/andi-ui/README.md

 # Anatomy of number-field

-`number-field` is a composite component used to create a number input field with custom buttons (for increment and decrement), labels, and an input.
-It is built based on the `react-aria` and `react-stately` libraries and provides a highly customizable user experience and accessibility.
-This component set includes the following subcomponents:
+The NumberField component is a flexible and accessible input field for numerical values, built with React and integrated with shadcn/ui.
+It offers customizable increment and decrement buttons, supports various layouts, and includes built-in error handling and validation.
+This component is designed to be highly adaptable, making it suitable for a wide range of applications where numerical input is required.

+This component set includes the following sub-components:

 ```tsx
 <NumberField name="..." value="..." onChange={...} className="...">